 All searches for experiments or pathogen(s)/sRNA(s) start by using the search bar on the top of SEA web pages.
 Search suggestions are popping up when typing in the search bar.
-Figure 1 shows what it looks like when "Human herpesvirus 3" is entered into the search bar.
+The figure shows what it looks like when "Human herpesvirus 3" is entered into the search bar.
 Be aware that this autocomplete functionality restricts pasting to the search bar to one term at a time.
 SEA search will show suggestions for all different categories.
 Overall, the following search categories are supported: sRNA ID, Pathogen, Organism, Cell type, Tissue, Cell line, Disease, Dataset

 Please note that SEA only allows searches based on suggested terms.
 And all terms that are suggested (while typing) are guaranteed to be in the database.
 If you are looking for a specific disease/tissue/organism/etc. and no matching terms are suggested, then there is no dataset with your criteria in the database.

 When using several search terms, datasets are found according to the following rules: